 Our School Purpose

 Inspiring students to achieve personal excellence and to be outstanding citizens who work to create a just, loving and peaceful society.
-At Guildford Grammar School students and staff are guided by the following interlinked values:
+At Guildford Grammar School Boarding we are guided by the following values: Respect, Kindness and Community.